“A 42-minute-long journey based on the reported “overview effect”

-Kingston-born musician Steven Wilson has released his eighth studio album, The Overview, via Fiction Records on 14 March.
+Kingston-born musician Steven Wilson releases his eighth studio album, The Overview, via Fiction Records on 14 March.

-The Overview is a two-track, 42-minute album inspired by the “overview effect”, the profound phenomenon that astronauts typically experience when looking back at the Earth from outer space.
+The Overview is a two-track, forty-two-minute album inspired by the “overview effect”, the profound phenomenon that astronauts typically experience when looking back at the Earth from outer space.

 The vocalist, guitarist and songwriter takes listeners on an expansive journey through a series of melodies and sonic sounds in a genre that defined his solo and Porcupine Tree releases.